 Romeo and Juliet, being lovers, are desperately waiting to be together.
-This is the point when Juliet says this line to say goodbye to her lover, Romeo, anticipating another meeting the next day.
+This is the point when Juliet says goodbye to her lover, Romeo, anticipating another meeting the next day.
 In fact, she refers to the pain they had faced since their relationship started.
 It hurts her to leave Romeo.
-However, parting hurts her so much, and despite that it intensifies her feelings for him.
-She wishes to say him goodbye repeatedly until morning comes.
+However, parting hurts her so much, yet it intensifies her feelings for him.
+She wishes to tell him goodbye repeatedly until morning comes.
 Simply, you can understand the line that lovers hate to separate from each other when they are in love.

-Juliet says this phrase in Act-II, Scene-II of Romeo and Juliet, when she parts from Romeo for short duration at night.
-This scene goes on as;
+Juliet says this phrase in Act-II, Scene-II of Romeo and Juliet, when she parts from Romeo for a short time at night.
+This scene goes on as:

 I would I were thy bird.